sallihin/sallihin/README.md

 # Hi there 👋

 I'm a **Senior Producer** at This Is Tommy.
 I am a *self-taught* UI/UX Designer & Full-Stack(*Overflow*) Developer.
-I'm passionate about learning Artificial Intelligence / Machine Learning.
+I'm currently back in school learning Artificial Intelligence / Machine Learning.

 ### 🌱 I’m currently learning
 * Artificial Intelligence